gladjohn/hybridSPA/README.md

 For more information, visit the following links:

 - [Add sign-in with Microsoft to an ASP.NET web app (V2 endpoint)](https://docs.microsoft.com/en-us/azure/active-directory/develop/guidedsetups/active-directory-aspnetwebapp) explains how to re-create the sign-in part of this sample from scratch.
+- [MSAL Browser sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-browser-samples/HybridSample) that demonstrates how to use MSAL.js v2 and MSAL Node together in a "hybrid" application that performs both server-side and client-side authenication
 - To learn more about the code, visit [Conceptual documentation for MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki#conceptual-documentation) and in particular:

   - [Acquiring tokens with authorization codes on web apps](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Acquiring-tokens-with-authorization-codes-on-web-apps)